kospiotr/kospiotr.github.io/wiki/spring-framework-core.md

 </beans>
 ```

+Algorithm:

-The Bean Factory creates objects (Factory pattern) and if the object require dependency it searches them in the registry (Lookup pattern) and inject them to the object (Dependency Injection pattern).
+* The Bean Factory creates objects (Factory pattern).
+* If the object require dependency it searches them in the registry (Lookup pattern)
+* inject them to the object (Dependency Injection pattern).

-If the dependency is not yet created, the whole above process applies to the child (recursive lookup):
+* If the dependency is not yet created, the whole above process applies to the child (recursive lookup).

 <center>![Bean Factory]({{page.res}}/bean-factory-with-dependencies.png)</center>